KxSystems/docs-v1/docs/interfaces/c-client-for-q.md

 - a table from a dict: `K xT(K);`
 - a simple table from a keyed table: `K ktd(K);`

-Recall that a dictionary is a K object of type 99.
+A dictionary is a K object of type 99.
 It contains a list of two K objects; the keys and the values.
 We can use `kK(x)[0]` and `kK(x)[1]` to get these contained data.

-Also recall that a simple table (a ‘flip’) is a K object of type 98.
+A simple table (a ‘flip’) is a K object of type 98.
 In terms of the K object, this is an atom that points to a dictionary.
 This means that to access the columns we can use the `kK(x->k)[0]` accessor and the `kK(x->k)[1]` for the values.

-A table with primary keys is a dictionary which maps a simple table to another simple table.
+A keyed table is a dictionary where keys and values are both simple tables.
+Keyed table has type 99.

-The following example shows the steps to create a table with primary keys:
+The following example shows the steps to create a keyed table:
 ```c
 K maketable(){
   K c,d,e,v,key,val;